Q1) Differentiate between a role and a profile

 After trigger: After trigger validates record values after saving to the database.

-Workflows and process builders in salesforce are declarative automation tools.
-Both the tools can extend the functionality of the salesforce platform.
-Both the tools can automate business processes.
+Ans: Workflows and process builders in salesforce are declarative automation tools.
+Both tools can extend the functionality of the Salesforce platform.
+Both tools can automate business processes.

 A workflow can handle only four functionalities like email alerts, create tasks, outbound messages, fields updates.
 A process builder has more functionalities like record creation, launch a flow, approval submission, quick actions, post to charter.

 Q15) What is the difference between standard and custom controller?